natematias/governing-human-algorithm-behavior/README.md

 * Sweeney, L. (2013).
 [Discrimination in online ad delivery: Google ads, black names and white names, racial discrimination, and click advertising](https://arxiv.org/abs/1301.6822).
 Queue, 11(3), 10–29.
 * Freelon, D., McIlwain, C. D., & Clark, M. (2016).
 [Beyond the hashtags: #Ferguson, #Blacklivesmatter, and the online struggle for offline justice](https://cmsimpact.org/resource/beyond-hashtags-ferguson-blacklivesmatter-online-struggle-offline-justice/).
 Center for Media & Social Impact, American University.

-#### Tues 03-22 Policy Topic: What Is Policy Anyway?
-We've been talking about policy and governance in the abstract, but what is it really, and how is that changing in a world where algorithms are also being given governance power?

-* Cairney, P. (2019). "[What is Policy and policymaking](https://paulcairney.files.wordpress.com/2019/03/chapter-2-upp-2nd-ed-8.3.19.pdf)" from Understanding public policy: theories and issues.
-Red Globe Press.
-* Gillespie, T. (2017).
-[Governance of and by platforms](https://culturedigitally.org/2016/06/governance-of-and-by-platforms/).
-SAGE handbook of social media, 254-278.
-* (gradstudents) Lessig, L. (2009).
-"Code is Law" from [Code: And other laws of cyberspace](https://lessig.org/product/code).
-Basic Books.

 #### Thurs 03-24 Feedback Pattern: Chilling Effects
 People are often influenced by algorithms by design, but algorithms can also have side effects.
 Algorithms can also cause a chilling effect when people are influenced against taking legally-protected actions such as avoiding certain streets or self-censoring their political views.